wfhutch/wfhutch.github.io/_posts/2016-01-11-random-things.markdown

 8. When I was a kid we had a pet skunk named Zebedee.
 Once when my parents were having a big cookout with a bunch of friends from church, I hid Zebedee behind the garage.
 I let him go right when everybody sat down to eat.
 People really freak out when they see a skunk, and even more so when you walk up to one and pick it up.

-9. The name of my first band in high school was The Magic Rats.
+9. I love to play drums, guitar and piano.
+The name of my first band in high school was The Magic Rats.
 We later changed it to the much cooler, much tougher sounding Nightwatchmen.
 Other band names have been Holiday Romance, Big Rain, and The Gun Shy Dogs.

 10. My wife Jill can trace her ancestry back to Isaac Allerton who came over on the Mayflower.
 I can trace mine back to a traveling medicine show pitch man.